January 10, 2026 · 10 min read

 These terms describe how you get paid.
-Understanding the difference between these models is crucial because it determines your entire earning strategy.
+The model you choose determines your entire earning strategy, so understanding the differences is non-negotiable.

 CPA (Cost Per Acquisition)